AhmedRabea2100/Salfny/README.md

 Create a MySQL workbench connection with the specified details in `application.properties` and run the SQL script in `schema.sql` and `category.sql`.

+---
-## Features
+# Features
 There are two types of system users

 **User with account** can do the following:
-  - user can rent items.
+  -The user can rent items.
-  - search for products by name or by category or by both.
+  - search for products by name, category, or both.
-  - user able to starred products to save them.
+  - star products to save them.
-  - user profile can upload profile picture.
-  - user can edit his info.
+  - The user can upload a profile picture and edit his information.
   - user able to see his favorite and uploaded posts.
-  - user can delete his uploaded post.
+  - The user can delete his uploaded post.
-  - in sign up the user enter his prefered categories.
+  - In signing up, the user enters his preferred categories.

 ---
 A **guest user** can do the following:
-  - user can view the products of others.
+  - The user can view the products of others.
   - will not have permission to rent his product.